sarahdepalo/phonebook/README.md

 This repo contains a small phonebook app that can take entries, as well as look them up and delete them.
+Currently working out how to store more than one entry.